jsgounot/floria_analysis_workflow/config_desc.md

 #### Production pipeline

-In this dummy example, we're running for one sample:
+In this <u>dummy</u> example (you probably want only one of these), we're running for the same sample:

 1. Floria without assembly (`floria_single`) against all the references found with Kraken (`kraken_ref_merged`) at once.
 2. Floria without assembly (`floria_single`) against a metaflye assembly of the reads.
-3. Floria with the assembly of the obtained haplosets (`floria`) for each reference found with Kraken individually (`kraken_ref`).

 ```json
 {